Life simulation game: History

 Artificial life games and life simulations find their origins in artificial life research, including Conway's Game of Life from 1970.
 But one of the first commercially viable artificial life games was Little Computer People in 1985, a Commodore 64 game that allowed players to type requests to characters living in a virtual house.
 The game is cited as a little-known forerunner of virtual-life simulator games to follow.
 One of the earliest dating sims, Tenshitachi no gogo, was released for the 16-bit NEC PC-9801 computer that same year, though dating sim elements can be found in Sega's earlier Girl's Garden in 1984.
-In 1986, the early biological simulation game Bird Week was released.

-In the mid-1990s, as artificial intelligence programming improved, true AI virtual pets such as Petz and Tamagotchi began to appear.
+In the mid-1990s, virtual pets such as Petz and Tamagotchi began to appear.
 Around the same time, Creatures became "the first full-blown commercial entertainment application of Artificial Life and genetic algorithms".
 By 2000, The Sims refined the formula seen in Little Computer People and became the most successful artificial life game created to date.

-In 2007, the game Spore was released, in which the player develops an alien species from the microbial tide pool into an interstellar empire.
+In 2008, the game Spore was released, being a notable example of innovative gameplay in a life simulation game, borrowing elements from different game genres.
+Spore, in which the player develops an alien species of their own liking and control them through different life stages, featured different gameplay styles depending on said stage: from the microbial tide pool level (cell stage) that is depicted as a simple action game, until the final stage where they can build an interstellar empire (space stage), featuring loose elements from the strategy game genre.

+In 2013, the first playable version of Thrive was released.
+The idea of Thrive is designed as a more “scientifically accurate" view on the idea of Spore, which uses a more "cute" and simplified approach.
+Similar to Spore, Thrive is divided into stages, of which only first is finished, while other 9 stages are currently in development.